Dance Repertory Development

 Your first trimester will lay the foundations for your time on this master’s programme.
-Alongside your fellow students and In the first trimester, you will work creatively with international choreographers to devise new pieces of repertory.
+Alongside your fellow students you will work creatively with international choreographers to devise new pieces of repertory.
 You will develop your choreographic and reflective skills as a developing dance artist.

 In your second trimester, you will begin to hone your skills as a performer and ensemble member, as you rehearse and refine the Emergence repertoire ready for touring.
 As well as continuing to develop your dance technique and performance skills, you’ll look at professional elements of the dance industry, including producing for small to mid-scale touring, and teaching dance in both curriculum-based and community dance settings.

 Your final trimester will take you through the performance and professional practices involved in touring.
 You may be involved in elements such as workshop delivery, supporting the tour producer, engaging with the technical team, and more.
-As well as this, you’ll put together your practice as a research dissertation where you’ll be researching an area of your choice, to develop innovative performances and research outputs.
+As well as this, you’ll be researching an area of your choice, to develop innovative performances and research outputs.

 Find out what you’ll be covering in each module in the full course breakdown below.

 In this first semester, you will establish the new student company and work intensively with international choreographers to create new pieces of repertory.
 Whilst practically focused, you will also be developing your skills as a reflective artist through engagement in reflective writing and critical analysis.